On this page:

-What is the Counseling Center, and who is it for?
+What is the Counseling Center, and who is eligible for services?

 The Counseling Center is a mental health resource where currently-enrolled students can receive assistance with adjustment issues, depression, anxiety, relationship concerns, and a variety of other challenges.
 The Counseling Center is staffed by psychologists and mental health counselors who provide developmentally-based counseling, assessment, and crisis intervention services.
 Learn more about our services.

 Students currently enrolled in tuition-based, degree seeking programs at the UW Seattle campus are generally eligible for services at the Counseling Center.
 Because the Counseling Center is funded through tuition and the Services and Activities Fee (SAF), students outside this central funding structure are not eligible for ongoing services.
 These students are welcome to call us to request assistance with referrals to resources in the local community.